rfk/m2wsgi/README.rst

 and mongrel2 (via zmq) will automatically load-balance the requests to them.

 Similarly, there's no explicit support for reloading when the code changes.
-Just start up a new instance of the handler, then kill the old one.
-Zmq will ensure that the handover happens gracefully.
+Just kill the old handler and start up a new one.
+If you're using fixed handler UUIDs then zmq will ensure that the handover happens gracefully.

 Current bugs, limitations and things to do